Skip to content

 Customize

-Tighten the step budget.
-Reduce the max iterations in agent.py to cap cost for simple tasks.
-The workflow will return whatever the best passing candidate is, or a failure with the last test output.
+Tighten the retry budget.
+Lower max_retries in the workflow call to cap cost for simple tasks.
+The workflow returns whatever the best result is, or a failure with the last error logs, once the budget is exhausted.

 Next steps